Workplace Communication (Conflict Management): Part 1

 There are 20 openings remaining at this time.

+This course is part 1 of a 3-part series.
+Courses may be taken in any order.
+Courses are repeated 2-3 times per year.
 A recent study conducted by the American Management Association (AMA) revealed that the average manager spends more than 20 percent of their day engaged in or reacting to a conflict situation.
 This study also identified that out of twenty-five management skills, conflict management was the only one positively correlated to higher earnings and promotion.

 Discover a workable conflict management model, discuss case studies in conflict management, and then take away successful conflict management strategies to apply in your workplace.